Updated: Feb 15

 Develop and implement effective strategies to recruit the right volunteers with the right skills

-Develop and implement an intake and interview protocol for potential volunteers to ensure the best match between the skills, qualifications, and interests of the volunteers and the needs of the organization
+Develop and implement an intake and interview protocol for potential volunteers to ensure the best match between the skills, qualification, and interests of the volunteers and the needs of the organization

 Plan and implement formal and informal volunteer recognition activities to recognize the contribution of volunteers to the organization

-Coordinate direct appeal mailings, follow up and thank you letters to maintain donor relations, and oversee the preparation of annual reports for distribution to the community, donors, and funders.
+Coordinate direct appeal mailings, follow up and thank you letters to maintain donor relations, and oversee preparation of annual report for distribution to community, donors and funders

 Assists in planning and coordinating agency special events

-Manage the preparation and maintenance of reports required from grant funders or the Executive Director.
+Manage the preparation and maintenance of reports required from grant funders or Executive Director

 Provide presentations to community groups as requested.